willieywong/pdq/README.md

 # pdq
-This repository is a collection of my PDQ-related packages and use cases during my time with PDQ Deploy and PDQ Inventory.
-They've worked reliabilty for me, but I recommend performing your due diligence, going through the scripts, and ensure they won't negatively impact your environment.
+This repository is comprised of the PDQ-related packages and collections I've created during my time using PDQ Deploy and PDQ Inventory, to solve problems I've encountered as part of my day-to-day work.
+They've worked reliably for me, but I recommend performing your due diligence and ensuring they won't negatively impact your environment.
 Use at your own risk!

+All of these packages and collections were developed using an Enterprise version of PDQ Deploy and PDQ Inventory and may not work if using the free version.

 PDQ Deploy packages